What NOT to Look for in an Auto Repair Shop: Avoid These Common Red Flags

 By Lloyd Beverly, 4th Generation Owner and ASE Master Tech at Harrell & Beverly

-Here are five things you should NOT consider when choosing an auto repair shop.
+Here are five red flags you should watch out for when choosing an auto repair shop:

 For full disclosure, I own an auto repair shop.
 There are plenty of fine shops out there, and some that are less than stellar.
 My goal is to help you differentiate between the two.